juliuscarvajal/vendochoco/README.md

 ## Features:
 - Click on coins to input money
-- Click on image to checkout (Work In Progress: 50%)
+- Click on image to checkout
-- Refund (Not started)
+- Refund/Cash out
-- Checkout/Splash image of item (Not started)
+- Checkout/Show selected item
-- Reset to initial stage after checkout (Not started)
+- Reset to initial stage after checkout
-- Purchase after checkout (For Improvement)
--- For ease of implementation, checkout is direct purchase at this stage

 ## Tech stack:
 - Used create-react-app to kick start the project (https://github.com/facebookincubator/create-react-app)